 Sun, Sea, Sand

-The most valid reason for being bullish on the Thai property sector over the long term could be described as “love at first sight”.
+The most valid reason for being bullish on Thailand’s property sector over the long term could be described as “love at first sight”.

 And what is not to love!
 Phuket offers sunny days, stunning beaches and amazing scenery.
 It is a tropical island with a relatively mild rainy season.
 There are no typhoons like the ones that punish the Pacific each year, nor does the intensity of the rain come close to the monsoons which strike the Indian Subcontinent.

 For most of the year, the weather is out of this world!
-Anyone who loves the beach, the sea, surfing, sailing, boating – or even just sunshine – absolutely falls in love with Phuket.
+Anyone who loves the beach, the sea, surfing, sailing, boating – or even just sunshine – absolutely falls in love with Phuket Island.

 People pay top dollar in Europe or the US to live in a warm climate with beaches, but a quality one bedroom (freehold) condominium in a nice location of Phuket can start as low US$ 100,000.